brianom95/brianom95.github.io/_posts/2015-05-29-antarctica.md

 Running past the Great Wall Station my phone connected and welcomed me to China, which felt appropriately ridiculous.
 There was a cold breeze from glaciers in the distance, and the changing terrain from sand to gravel was hard underfoot, but my body felt okay.

-I loved getting to cross paths with so many people I'd gotten to know.
-An Australian friend would always say "Sláinte", and the US Senator gave an increasingly tired "Hi Brian" every time.
+I loved how the loops let us cross paths with all the people we had gotten to know.
+An Australian friend would always say "Sláinte" to me, and the US Senator gave an increasingly tired "Hi Brian" every time.
 Nick & John looked incredibly strong, and a few people had mud all over them from slips.
 We all struggled with the terrain, but everyone looked happy.
 I stopped several times to watch our penguin supporters, so it wasn't my fastest marathon, but it was easily my most unique.

 <p align="center" width="100%">
     <img width="300" src="/images/ant7.jpeg">